dsarov/ARDaP/README.md

 1) Make sure you have the conda package manager installed (e.g. Anaconda, miniconda).
 You can check this by testing if you can find the `conda` command (`which conda`).
 If you do have conda installed then it's a good idea to update conda so you have the latest version `conda update conda`.
 If you don't have this software installed then go to [the miniconda install page](https://docs.conda.io/en/latest/miniconda.html) and follow the instructions for your OS.
 After the install, make sure your install is up-to-date `conda update conda`.

-2) Create a new environment with conda called "ardap" and install the software with `conda create --name ardap -c dsarov -c bioconda -c r  -c conda-forge ardap`.
+2) Create a new environment with conda called "ardap" and install the software with `conda create --name ardap -c dsarov -c bioconda -c conda-forge ardap`.
 Follow the instructions and the software should fully install with all dependencies.

-3) ARDaP requires Tex (specifically XeLaTeX) for compilation of the reports.
-If you don't have this compiler in your PATH or Tex installed on your system, you can follow the instructions here for installation (https://nbconvert.readthedocs.io/en/latest/install.html).
-On centOS you should be able to run `sudo yum install texlive-xetex` or on Ubuntu `sudo apt-get install texlive-xetex`.
-Once installed check that `xelatex` is in your PATH i.e. `which xelatex`.
-If this is still not in your PATH you can edit the nextflow.config file to manually point to the xelatex compiler by editing the line `env.PATH="$PATH:/usr/local/texlive/2017/bin/x86_64-linux/"`
+3) Activate the ardap environment that was installed by conda, `conda activate ardap`

-4) Activate the ardap environment that was installed by conda, `conda activate ardap`
+4) To run ARDaP, `nextflow run dsarov/ardap`.

-5) To run ARDaP, `nextflow run dsarov/ardap`.
+5) If you are running this pipeline on a HPC/submission system (e.g. PBS) then using the `screen` command will allow you to detach the terminal while the pipeline is still running in the background

 ## Usage